Lama782/NewFrontend/README.md

 - Get list of products>
 - Filter products by categories or price.xx
-- Search products by name.x
+- Search products by name.>
 - Add products to a cart >
 - Remove products from a cart>